real0x0a1/C-Full-Tutorial/README.md

 1. Clone the repository.
 2. Follow the lessons sequentially to grasp the basics of C programming.
-3. Complete the final project to build your own simple calculator.
+3. Complete the final project to build your own Multi-Threaded Arithmetic Server.

 Feel free to customize, enhance, and share this tutorial with others!
 Happy coding! 🖥️💡